wispgov/wireguard/README.md

 [Peer]
-PublicKey = yyyyyyyyyyyyyyyyyy (the one found on the warp.json file) AllowedIPs = 0.0.0.0/0 (universal allocation of allowed IP Addresses) Endpoint = engage.cloudflareclient.com:2408 (can be replaced with the Public IP of the Server in case of Domain Name Change)
+PublicKey = yyyyyyyyyyyyyyyyyy (the one found on the warp.json file) AllowedIPs = 0.0.0.0/0 (universal allocation of allowed IP Addresses) Endpoint = engage.cloudflareclient.com:2408 (can be replaced with the Public IP of the Server)
 ```

 **Notes**